 Newtown VFW Post 308 will host its annual Veteran’s Day Memorial on Monday, November 11, at 11 am.
 All are welcome to attend the ceremony.
 Post Commander James Rebman will be the master of ceremonies and First Selectman Patricia Llodra will be the guest speaker.
 The memorial will last about one hour, and seating it available.

-The Society of Creative Arts of Newtown (SCAN) will have James Grabowski painting an abstract in acrylic at its next meeting, on Wednesday, August 28, at 1:30 pm.
-The program will take place in the lower level of Newtown Meeting House.
-The public The public is invited to attend, free of charge.
-James Grabowski speaks of his work as “optimistic celebrations of color.”
-He loves to paint utilizing color, understanding that each color carries its own weight.
+The Society of Creative Arts of Newtown (SCAN) will have Frank Bruckman painting a still life in oil at its meeting on Wednesday, November 13, at 7:30 pm.
+The demonstration will take place in the lower level of Newtown Meeting House, 31 Main Street.
+The public is invited to attend, free of charge.

 Praised by critics for his passionate expression and dazzling technique, pianist Andrew Armstrong has delighted audiences around the world.
 He will return to Edmond Town Hall on Sunday, November 17, at 3 pm, for another much anticipated piano recital sponsored by Newtown Friends of Music.
 Mr Armstrong will cede 12 minutes of his recital time to young harp virtuoso Alix Raspé, who charmed Newtown audiences when she appeared on the stage of Edmond Town Hall in “A Concert To Heal” on January 13.